Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Fasta files of target genome sequence.

-Wiggle files of TEX +/- treated libraries or fragmented libraries. we don't recommand only use TEX +/- treated libraries.
-Because it will lose some information in 3'end.
+Wiggle files of TEX +/- treated libraries or fragmented libraries.

 Gff files of transcript.